On quantitative noise stability and influences for discrete and continuous models: Introduction

 \section{Introduction}

-The notion of influences of variables on Boolean functions has been deeply studied over the last twenty years, with applications in various areas such as Combinatorics, Computer Sciences, Statistical Physics.
-Similarly the noise sensitivity of a Boolean function is a measure of how its values are likely to change under a slightly perturbed input.
-Noise sensitivity became an important concept which is useful in many fields such as for instance percolation, from which it was originally defined in [B-K-S].
-For an overview of the topic, see e.g the good survey [G-S], in which the noise sensitivity concept and the results of [B-K-S] are used in several percolation models.
-The concept of noise sensitivity is closely related to the notion of influence.
-This notion, firstly studied in economics, is now developped in various areas of theorical computer science such as cryptography, computational lower bounds (see e.g the survey [K-S]).
+The notion of influences of variables on Boolean functions has been extensively studied over the last twenty years, with applications in various areas such as combinatorics, statistical physics and theoretical computer science, in particular cryptography and computational lower bounds (see e.g. the survey \cite{K-S}).
+Similarly, the noise sensitivity of a Boolean function is a measure of how its values are likely to change under a slightly perturbed input.
+Noise sensitivity became an important concept which is useful in many fields such as for instance percolation, from which it was originally defined in \cite{B-K-S}.
+For an overview of the topic, see e.g. the book \cite{G-S}, in which the noise sensitivity concept and the results of \cite{B-K-S} are presented in the context of percolation theory.

+Noise sensitivity and influences are closely related.
 In this work, we will be concerned with recent connections between influences and asymptotic noise sensitivity.

-To start with, let recall these two important concepts on the discrete cube $\{-1,1\}^n$.
-Rather than noise sensitivity, we describe the dual notion of noise stability.
-Denote by $\nu$ the uniform measure on $\{-1,1\}^n$.
+To start with, let us recall these two important concepts on the discrete cube $\{-1,1\}^n$.
+Rather than noise sensitivity, we describe the related notion of noise stability.
+Throughout this paper, denote by $\nu$ the product measure $(p \delta_{-1} + (1-p) \delta_1)^{\otimes n}$ on $\{-1,1\}^n$ where $p \in (0,1)$.